Gopika Cave Inscription: Description

 Entrance corridor of the Gopika cave, with the Gopika Cave Inscription of Anantavarman on the polished granite wall to the right.

 The inscription is carved on the wall inside the entrance corridor, and is about 4.92 ft by 2 ft in surface.
 It has ten lines in Gupta script, with letters approximately 1 in tall.
 It is one of the earliest Indian inscriptions that uses full matras (horizontal bar above each letter).
-The inscription is well preserved except for the name of village gifted by the king for the maintenance of the Durga temple.
-The missing part is in the 10th line which seems intentionally damaged by someone.
+The inscription is well preserved except for the name of the village gifted by the king for the maintenance of the Durga temple.
+The missing part is in the 10th line, which seems intentionally damaged by someone.

 Significance

 The inscription is a Shakti inscription.
 It mentions that a Katyayani (synonym of Durga) statue was consecrated in this cave, as well as the donation of a village's revenue to the maintenance and operation of the Bhavani temple (synonym of Durga).
 (Note: Fleet states that the inscription may be considered to belong to Shaivism or Shaktism.
 It is dedicated to the wife of Shiva, using two of her common names – Katyayani and Bhavani.)
 The inscription starts with Om, just prior to the first line just like the Vadathika Cave Inscription, signifying its importance in 5th-century Hindu theology.